会津水沼駅 (English)

 (Incidentally, if you go straight, you will reach Mt.
 Ibira (By the way, if you go straight, you will reach Mt.
 Ibira (Incidentally, if you go straight ahead, you will come to the village of Ihira.)
 (By the way, if you go straight ahead, you will reach the village of Ihira on Mt.
 (In any case, it is a steep climb and a 1.2 km detour, so you may feel burdened if you walk.)

 The path is narrow but paved all over, so bicycles can be used (or rather, it is suitable for bicycles).
 The route is steep, but the rest is flat, so cyclists only need to push up the steep hill on the way and can ride normally the rest of the way.
-The shortest route from the station (all paved road) is quite easy to walk, as the distance up the steep hill is short and there are few unwelcome cars coming along.
+The shortest route from the station (all paved road) is quite easy to walk, as the distance up the steep hill is short and there are few unwanted cars coming.
 However, do not forget to bring a bell to protect you from bears!

 A short 4-km walk from the station brings you to the lake, and another 2-km walk brings you to the Numazawa Lakeside Campground.
 The campground has restrooms (closed in winter) and a store (late April to early November).